rails/rails/guides/source/active_model_basics.md

 This guide should provide you with all you need to get started using model classes.
-Active Model allows for Action Pack helpers to interact with plain Ruby object.
-Active Model also helps building custom ORMs for use outside of the Rails framework.
+Active Model allows for Action Pack helpers to interact with plain Ruby objects.
+Active Model also helps build custom ORMs for use outside of the Rails framework.

 After reading this guide, you will be able to add to plain Ruby objects:

-* The ability to behaves like an Active Record model.
+* The ability to behave like an Active Record model.
-* Add callbacks and validations like Active Record.
+* Callbacks and validations like Active Record.
-* Add serializers.
+* Serializers.
-* Integrate with the Rails internationalization (i18n) framework.
+* Integration with the Rails internationalization (i18n) framework.

 --------------------------------------------------------------------------------